Jai1122/deepwiki-open-v1/README.md

 ## 🏗️ vLLM Configuration for Large Repositories

-DeepWiki now includes enhanced support for secured, remote vLLM deployments and robust handling of large repositories.
+DeepWiki includes enhanced support for secured, remote vLLM deployments and robust handling of large repositories.
 This is particularly useful for complex enterprise codebases.

 ### vLLM Setup